Beta Visitor Origin Data for Public Lands

 Set Up Electronic Sign-In

 Put a tablet at your front desk.
 Visitors type their name and hometown when they walk in.
-That's it — the data goes straight to your dashboard.
+That's it.
+The data goes straight to your dashboard.

 Post QR Codes at Unstaffed Sites